egoist/reqjs/README.md

 This is not really a CommonJS spec implementation, the code you `req` only supports `module.exports` and `exports`, you **cannot** use `require` inside the code!

-The primary use case is that I want to evaluate a piece of user-supplied code, and allowing user to specific what I need using `module.exports` syntax.
+The primary use case is that I want to evaluate a piece of user-supplied code, and allowing user to specify what I need using `module.exports` syntax.
 (Note that this may be **dangerous**!)

 ## Contributing